ghodulik95/chromebook-nautilus-desktop/README.md

 [🔗 Back to TOC](#toc)

 - **Overall Performance**: Excellent.
 The Intel Core m3 processor handles everyday tasks smoothly under Xubuntu (web, media, notetaking app with stylus, etc.).
-	+ The only times I noticed lag where I was briefly concerned was when I was running a heavy apt install with multiple other things open.
+	+ The only times I noticed (mildly) concerning lag was when I was running a heavy apt install with multiple other things open.

 - **Battery Life**:
-  - I don’t have precise measurements yet because I’ve been doing heavy installs and testing.
+  - I don’t have precise or everyday-use measurements yet because I’ve been doing consistently doing heavy installs and testing.
   - It might drain a bit faster than ChromeOS did, but still significantly better than my i7 ultrabook in comparable usage.
-  - Under typical (light) usage, you could still see very good battery life—just not necessarily identical to ChromeOS.
+  - Under typical (light) usage, you could still see very good battery life—just not necessarily identical to how it was ChromeOS at my machine's prime.

 - **Miscellaneous**:
-  - I tried installing OpenBoard to try even more stylus apps, but had trouble getting dependencies to work.
-Krita and Xournal++ seem to work great though.
-At least as smooth as the ChromeOS/Android options I used before.
+  - Krita and Xournal++ seem to work great though for stylus drawing and note taking, including pressure-sensitivity and palm-rejection working out of the box.
+Much more smooth than the Android apps I was using most recently.
+  - I tried OpenBoard, but had trouble getting dependencies to work.
+  - GIMP runs smoothly but stylus stuff like pressure sensitivity did not work out of the box, and I haven't made a strong effort to get it to work.
+In settings, the stylus did not seem to be detected in Input Devices, so potentially more configuration is needed.
+  - I successfully was able to install browsers Google Chrome, Firefox, Tor Browser, Opera, Vivaldi, Brave, and Falkon, but did not use them beyond confirming that keymappings and gestures worked.
+  - Ghostwrite has been working great for writing this README.
+  - Basic dev tools needed for interacting with github (i.e. gh for authorization, mousepad for text editing, meld for diff viewing) have worked great.
+I have not attempted heavier development.

 <a name="uefi"></a>
 ## 12. UEFI Firmware Installation (Non-Comprehensive Summary)